 So there are actually a lot of very common vegetables that give you the same (or a lot more) vitamin C than oranges, however, they don’t contain the added sugar or “carbohydrate nature” that orange juice has.
 They also don’t contain an insane amount of fructose, which is part of what is slowly killing you.

-Why Drinking Orange Juice is Slowly Killing You
+Why Drinking Orange Juice is Not a Health Food

 People seem to think that just because they’re drinking orange juice, it’s healthy.
 Just because it’s natural, it’s healthy.